aodhmeade/cka-exam-prep/cluster-architecture-installation-and-configuration.md

 - it will take a minute or two for etcd and the api-server restart/reconnect.
 - you should **not** see your test pod (created after snapshot taken).
-- if you revert the hostPath change back to /var/lib/etcd you should see the test pod created.
+- if you revert the hostPath change back to /var/lib/etcd you should see the test pod created earlier.
-- you may have to restart kubelet and docker (system daemon reload && systemctl restart docker && systemctl restart kubelet).
+- you may have to restart kubelet and docker:
+  - `system daemon reload`
+  - `systemctl restart docker`
+  - `systemctl restart kubelet`